 Korean Holiday

-Independence Movement Day (March 1)
+Independence Movement Day (March 1)So, we get the day off today.

 This day commemorates the Declaration of Independence proclaimed on March 1, 1919, while under Japanese colonization.
 A reading of the declaration takes place in a special ceremony at Tapgol Park in Seoul, where the document was first read to the public.